 When things get exciting: Thoughts on the recent EMCRIT episode on serotonin syndromes.

-In this emergency medicine toxicology blog, Gregory Yates reflects on a recent EMCRIT podcast episode discussing serotonin syndrome, neuroleptic malignant syndrome (NMS), and other hyperthermic drug reactions.
-The post highlights the diagnostic importance of neuromuscular findings such as clonus, tremor, and hyperreflexia, as outlined in the Hunter criteria.
-It also critiques the limitations of relying solely on drug history and explores the inter-rater variability in neurological examinations for movement disorders.
-With real-world cases from Virchester, the piece underlines the risks of misdiagnosis — particularly the danger of using antipsychotics in the wrong toxidrome.
-The takeaway: thorough neurological assessment is crucial, and clinicians should be cautious when interpreting overlapping syndromes.
+In this emergency medicine toxicology blog, Gregory Yates reflects on a recent EMCRIT podcast episode discussing serotonin syndrome, neuroleptic malignant syndrome, and other hyperthermic drug reactions.
+The post highlights the diagnostic importance, but potential unreliability, of neuromuscular findings such as clonus, tremor, and hyperreflexia.
+It also critiques the limitations of relying solely on drug history.
+The piece underlines the risks of misdiagnosis — and the potential danger of using antipsychotics in the wrong toxidrome.
+The takeaway: neurological examination can be unrelaible, and clinicians should be cautious when interpreting overlapping toxidromes.

 When things get exciting: Thoughts on the recent EMCRIT episode on serotonin syndromes.
 Read More